Dean-zk/PacmanToScoop/README.md

 New-Item -Path $PROFILE -Type File -Force
 ```
 # Why should I use it:
-It is just for more concise systax.
+It is just for a more concise systax.
 I love scoop, but the syntax is kinda long.
 For example, here is how to update and download a package in scoop:
 ```bash
 scoop update && scoop install <package name>